ctsrc/http-horse/README.md

 Put in a bulleted list:

-- `-c`: Defines the build command to run when changes are detected in the source directory.
+- `-x`: Defines the build command to run when changes are detected in the source directory.
   * The build command can be the name of a single command (such as, `"make"`), but it can also include any parameters that you want to pass to the build command.
     E.g.: `"make -B -d"`
 - `-C`: Specifies the working directory in which the build command is to be executed.
 - `-w`: Indicates the directory to watch for source file changes.
-  * This argument can be repeated multiple times if multiple different source directories are to be watched, provided that the build command (`-c` argument) and build working directory (`-C` argument) remains the same for all of these source directories.
+  * This argument can be repeated multiple times if multiple different source directories are to be watched, provided that the build command (`-x` argument) and build working directory (`-C` argument) remains the same for all of these source directories.
 - Positional argument: Specifies the output directory to monitor for changes.